-IMPORTANT: Always check the level on the dipstick as instructed on page 23 before adding more oil.
+IMPORTANT: The engine (with oil filter) has a capacity of 1.7 liters (57.5 oz.).
 Do NOT overfill.
+Always check the level on the dipstick as instructed on page 20 before adding more oil.

-NOTE: For the proper oil type, refer to the chart on page 23 of this manual.
+NOTE: For the proper oil type, refer to the chart on page 20 of this manual.

-- 1. Clean the area around the oil fill tube to prevent debris from entering the crankcase. - Slowly pour oil into the fill tube.
-Fill the crankcase until the oil level reaches the FULL mark on the dipstick (Refer to Page 23).
-The engine (with oil filter) has a capacity of 64 ounces (1.9 liters).
-Never overfill the engine crankcase) - Reinstall the oil fill cap/dipstick securely into the oil fill tube.
+- Clean the area around the oil fill tube to prevent debris from entering the crankcase. - Slowly pour oil into the fill tube.
+Fill the crankcase until the oil level reaches the full (F) mark on the dipstick (Refer to Page 20). - Reinstall the oil fill cap/dipstick securely into the oil fill tube.